Vest Family Trust – how to wind up old Family Trust

 6. What about the Primary Beneficiaries being dead?

-A: You did not ask this question.
-But it needs to be addressed.
-Often, the Primary (Default) Beneficiaries are long dead when the Family Trust is to be vested.
-The Primary Beneficiaries, in that capacity, do not need to consent to the vesting.
+A: Often, the Primary (Default) Beneficiaries are long dead when by the time the Family Trust is to be ended.
+In that capacity, the Primary Beneficiaries do not need to consent to the vesting.

 My old Family Trust deed already allows the winding up of the Family Trust